 Education expenditures include elementary and secondary education, higher education, and other education such as adult, technical, or vocational education equal to or less than two years of college.
-State and local expenditures for education steadily increased on a per capita basis (in constant 2021 dollars) from 1995 until 2009-2010.
-These expenditures have been more or less stable since 2010 for Kentucky and the competitor states, but trending upward slightly for the U.S. since about 2013.
-When viewed over the 26-year period from 1995 to 2020, Kentucky has a slightly higher percentage increase (43%) than the competitor states (37%), and is similar to the U.S. overall (45%).
-Kentucky has expended more of its cumulative gross domestic product on education during this time period (6.0%) than either the competitor states (5.3%) or the U.S. (5.3%).
-These investments have enabled the state to improve its educational standing relative to the other states.
+State and local expenditures for education steadily increased on a per capita basis (in constant 2022 dollars) from the early 1980s until the Great Recession.
+For the last decade, however, Kentucky's expenditures have been essentially flat.
+When viewed over the 45-year period from 1977 to 2021, Kentucky has a slightly higher percentage increase (67%) than the competitor states (65%) or the U.S. overall (65%).
+Also, Kentucky has expended more of its cumulative gross domestic product on education during this time period (5.8%) than either the competitor states (5.2%) or the U.S. (5.2%).
+These investments, along with some important reforms, enabled Kentucky to improve its educational standing relative to other states.
+Unfortunately, as we describe in the education section of this annual report, Kentucky's educational progress has stalled.
 Research shows that investments in human capital-education-are vital for a state's economic success.
-The "availability of skilled labor" ranks as the most important factor for respondents to the 2020 Annual Survey of Corporate Executive and Consultants on Site Selection, with 91.4 percent ranking it as either "important" or "very important."
+The "availability of skilled labor" ranks as the third most important factor for respondents to the 2022 Annual Survey of Corporate Executive and Consultants on Site Selection, with 85.6 percent ranking it as either "important" or "very important."

-State and Local Education Expenditures, Per Capita, 1995-2020, Kentucky, Competitor States, and the U.S.
+State and Local Education Expenditures, Per Capita, 1977-2021, Kentucky, Competitor States, and the U.S.